rdtaylorjr/tehillim-benchmark/README.md

 ## Reproducibility

 Python 3.10 or later and the dependencies in `pyproject.toml` are required.
 The BHSA checkout is pinned to `v1.8.1` and the Logos Text-Fabric module to `v1.0`.
 Unit tests run without licensed annotations or vector files.
 Integration runs require permitted access to the Logos features, the source genre CSV, a local embeddings checkout, and a writable data checkout.
-The scripts accept model names, input paths, seeds, control settings, and output partitions.
-The emitted public payloads do not yet carry a complete manifest of those inputs or a source-code revision.
+The checked-in public payloads do not carry a complete manifest of their inputs or source revision.
 The result-version discrepancy above shows why a release manifest is necessary.
-Byte-identical reproduction depends on access to the same external annotation and model artifacts.
+Byte-identical reproduction also depends on the same external annotation and model artifacts.

+A Snakemake driver coordinates declared scoring and interface-export steps and writes manifests for the outputs it creates.

 Sparse `morph_signature` trigram partitions require the library's sparse evaluation path.
 The standard batch commands do not dispatch to that path.